thoughtspot/thoughtspot.github.io/_end-user/help-center/what-you-can-find-in-the-help-center.md

 ![]({{ site.baseurl }}/images/help-menu.png "Help Menu")

-This dialog has links to the following:
+From this dialog you can get to the following:

 <table>
 <colgroup>